mikedh/trimesh/README.md

 ## Basic Installation

-The minimum set of packages required to import trimesh are [numpy](http://www.numpy.org/), [scipy](http://www.scipy.org) and [networkx](https://networkx.github.io).
+The minimal requirements for trimesh are [numpy](http://www.numpy.org/), [scipy](http://www.scipy.org) and [networkx](https://networkx.github.io).
 Installing other packages mentioned adds functionality but is not required.